From: Orc40k

 Date: 09-14-2005, 04:52 PM (6 of 6)

 You folks are super.
 I followed all the advice -- looked at portraits and pioneer re-enactor sites, looked in additional tailor books.
 I solved the problem when I found a photo of the inside of a pair of reproduction narrow fall breeches.
 Seems my 1750 pattern was missing a few choice pieces - like the fall lining and a facing piece that gets sewn into the waistband and provides a little privacy when you drop the flap.
+I've moved on to the weskit, which is coming along swimmingly and should be done by the weekend if my fingers don't give out.
+There are a dozen or so hand-worked buttonholes that have to be done.
+Any volunteers? |

 User: Orc40k

-Member since: 06-29-2005
+Member since: 06-29-2005 Total posts: 47 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16717.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16717.html